JNOSQL/jnopo/jnopo-talk/README.md

 docker-compose up -d
 ```

-This `docker-compose.yml` is starting up two containers:
+This `docker-compose.yml` is starting up three containers:
 - a MongoDB - take a look at the `docker-compose.yml` file to realize what the localhost port it will be used.
 Default is: 27017;

 - a Mongo Express - A web browser application to navigate on the database.
 Take a look at the `docker-compose.yml` file to realize what the localhost port it will be used.
   Default is: 8081;

+- a Couchbase- take a look at the `docker-compose.yml` file to realize what the localhost port it will be used.
+To access the web management system, access the `8091`.
+It's needed to be configured, take a look at the instructions at **Configuring the Couchbase cluster** section below;

 ### Accessing the MongoDB Shell from the MongoDB instance